TheSeekerGame/TheSeeker/README.md

 # The Seeker

-This is a metroidvania game developed in [Bevy](https://github.com/bevyengine/bevy).
+This is an extraction-vania game developed in [Bevy](https://github.com/bevyengine/bevy).

 ## Repo Structure